sudharsn2006/TensorFlow-and-Flask-Model-Testing/README.md

-# Image Recognition System using CNN and Flask
+# Image Recognition System using TensorFlow-and-Flask-Model

 ## Project Description
 This project is an Image Recognition Web Application that uses a Convolutional Neural Network (CNN) to classify images into predefined object categories.
 Users can upload an image through a Flask web interface and receive real-time predictions.